jordanbell2357/jordanbell2357.github.io/blog/_posts/.ipynb_checkpoints/2023-04-27-kafkacat-checkpoint.md

 In Confluent Cloud, we see after exiting OpenSSH, the EC2 instance continues to send messages to the topic.

 ![EC2 instance sending messages to Confluent Cloud](/images/Confluent/aws_nohup.jpeg)

+Days later (Sun Apr 30 06:05:37 UTC 2023), we connect to the EC2 instance using EC2 Instance Connect.
+We run `ps aux | grep kafkacat`, set `PID= # process ID`, and `kill -s SIGKILL $PID`.

+After depositing messages in a topic in Kafka, we are now going to access this data.